olehsekirkin/Python-For-Data-Analysis/README.md

 # What's next
 MatPlotLib graphs maybe require some love, they are explanatory but not so beauty as they are shown right now, still working on it.

-# In case you were wondering how is the data jobs market...